CardinisCode/jobhuntmanager/jhmanager/technical_readme.md

 These methods include:
 ###### addApplicationToHistory
+Takes (input):
+    A dictionary of fields related to a specific job application.
+Functionality (Algorithm):
+-   Runs a SQL 'INSERT' query to create an entry in the 'job_applications' table, with the dictionary fields being allocated to the relevant columns in the table.
+Returns (output):
+    The unique identifier (application_id) for the newly created entry.

 An instance where this method is called:
 FUNCTION:   add_new_application_to_application_history()
 FILE:       services/applications/add_application.py
 LINE:       54

 ###### grabTop10ApplicationsFromHistory
+Takes (input):
+    user_id
+Functionality (Algorithm):
+-   Runs a SQL 'SELECT' query to get the top 10 applications where the foreign key 'user_id' matches the provided 'user_id' (input / argument), adding each query it finds into a list.
+-   Iterates through each entry in the list, instantiating each entry using the 'ApplicationNotes' class, before adding these entries to a list of its own.
+Returns (output):
+    A list of 'application' objects.

 An instance where this method is called:
 FUNCTION:   display_all_applications_current_user()
 FILE:       services/applications/view_all_applications.py.
 LINE:       8

 ###### getAllApplicationsByUserID
+Takes (input):
+    user_id
+Functionality (Algorithm):
+-   Runs a SQL 'SELECT' query to get all applications where the foreign key 'user_id' matches the provided 'user_id' (input / argument), adding each query it finds into a list.
+-   Iterates through each entry in the list, instantiating each entry using the 'Applications' class, before adding these entries to a list of its own.
+Returns (output):
+    A list of 'application' objects.

 An instance where this method is called:
 FUNCTION:   get_users_stats()
 FILE:       services/display_dashboard_content.py
 LINE:       170

 ###### grabApplicationByID
+Takes (input):
+    application_id
+Functionality (Algorithm):
+-   Runs a SQL 'SELECT' query to get a specific application entry the primary key 'application_id' matches the provided 'application_id' (input / argument).
+-   It instantiates the 'Application' class with the values it gets from the 'application' entry (returned from the SQL query).
+Returns (output):
+    A single 'Application' object

 An instance where this method is called:
 FUNCTION:   display_upcoming_interviews()
 FILE:       services/display_dashboard_content.py
 LINE:       83

+###### getApplicationsByCompanyID
+Takes (input):
+    company_id
+Functionality (Algorithm):
+-   Runs a SQL 'SELECT' query to get all applications where the foreign key 'company_id' matches the provided 'company_id' (input / argument), adding each query it finds into a list.
+-   Iterates through each entry in the list, instantiating each entry using the 'Applications' class, before adding these entries to a list of its own.
+Returns (output):
+    A list of 'application' objects.

+An instance where this method is called:
+FUNCTION:   delete_company_from_db()
+FILE:       services/company/delete_company.py
+LINE:       37

+###### updateInterviewStage
+Takes (input):
+    A dictionary of fields, which includes the interview_stage & the application_id Functionality (Algorithm):
+-   Runs a SQL query to 'UPDATE' the column 'interview_stage' for a specific entry in the 'job_application' table where the 'application_id' for a specific note matches with the primary key for an existing entry in the table.
+Returns (output):
+    No output is returned

+An instance where this method is called:
+FUNCTION:   update_interview_stage_in_applications_repo()
+FILE:       services/interviews/add_interview.py
+LINE:       86

+###### updateApplicationByID
+Takes (input):
+    A dictionary of fields related to a specific job application entry.
+Functionality (Algorithm):
+-   Runs a SQL query to 'UPDATE' a specific entry in the 'job_application' table where the 'application_id' for a specific note matches with the primary key for an existing entry in the table.
+Returns (output):
+    No output is returned

+An instance where this method is called:
+FUNCTION:   post_update_application()
+FILE:       services/applications/update_application.py
+LINE:       31

+###### deleteApplicationByID
+Takes (input):
+    application_id
+Functionality (Algorithm):
+-   Runs a Try statement, which runs a SQL query to 'DELETE' any entry (from the 'job_application' table) linked to a specific application's primary key 'application_id'.
+Returns (output):
+    No output is returned

+An instance where this method is called:
+FUNCTION:   delete_application()
+FILE:       services/applications/delete_an_application.py
+LINE:       6

+###### deleteApplicationsByUserID
+Takes (input):
+    user_id
+Functionality (Algorithm):
+-   Runs a Try statement, which runs a SQL query to 'DELETE' all entries, from the 'job_application' table, linked to the application's foreign key 'user_id'.
+Returns (output):
+    No output is returned

+An instance where this method is called:
+FUNCTION:   post_delete_user()
+FILE:       services/users/delete_user_account.py
+LINE:       25

+###### deleteApplicationByCompanyID
+Takes (input):
+    company_id
+Functionality (Algorithm):
+-   Runs a Try statement, which runs a SQL query to 'DELETE' all entries, from the 'job_application' table, linked to the application's foreign key 'company_id'.
+Returns (output):
+    No output is returned

+An instance where this method is called:
+FUNCTION:   delete_company_from_db()
+FILE:       services/company/delete_company.py
+LINE:       46

+#### company_notes.py
+This is a repository file which relates specifically to a Company Note & includes the following 2 classes: CompanyNotes & CompanyNotesRepository.

+##### CompanyNotes
+This is the class which defines the fields for a specific Company Note, where each field is a column name found in the 'company_notes' SQL table.

+Setting this class up allowed me to instantiate a specific Note with a pre-set list of fields, which can be called on by another function in the Service directory for any company note.

+###### Fields:
+-   company_note_id (Primary key)
+-   user_id (Foreign key)
+    -   Connecting this table to the 'users' table
+-   company_id (Foreign key)
+    -   Connecting this table to the 'company' table
+-   entry_date, subject, note_text

+These field names are also the names for the columns in the 'company_notes' table.

+##### CompanyNotesRepository:
+This class contains methods which interact with the 'job_applications' table in the SQL database, which carry out one of the following functions:
+-   Insert
+-   Select
+-   Update
+-   Delete

+###### Connects to SQL table:
+    job_applications

+These methods include:
+###### insertNewCompanyNote
+Takes (input):
+    user_id
+Functionality (Algorithm):
+-   Runs a SQL 'INSERT' query to create an entry in the 'company_notes' table, with the dictionary fields being allocated to the relevant columns in the table.
+Returns (output):
+    The unique identifier (company_note_id) for the newly created entry.

+An instance where this method is called:
+FUNCTION:   post_add_company_note()
+FILE:       services/company_notes/add_company_note.py
+LINE:       29

+###### getAllNotesByCompanyID
+Takes (input):
+    A dictionary which includes the company_id & user_id
+Functionality (Algorithm):
+-   Runs a SQL 'SELECT' query to get all entries from the 'company_notes' table where the foreign key 'company_id' matches the provided 'company_id' (input / argument) & the foreign key 'user_id' matches the provided 'user_id' (input / argument).
+Each query that meets the requirements for this query is added to a list.
+-   Iterates through each entry in the list, instantiating each entry using the 'CompanyNotes' class, before adding these entries to a list of its own.
+Returns (output):
+    A list of 'CompanyNotes' objects.

+An instance where this method is called:
+FUNCTION:   display_all_notes_for_a_company()
+FILE:       services/company_notes/view_all_company_notes.py
+LINE:       15

+###### getCompanyNoteByID
+Takes (input):
+    company_note_id
+Functionality (Algorithm):
+-   Runs a SQL 'SELECT' query to grab a specific entry in the 'company_notes' table, using the note's primary key 'company_note_id'.
+It then instantiates the 'CompanyNotes' class with the values received from the SQL query.
+Returns (output):
+    An instantiated object ('CompanyNotes') with the values for a specific company note.

+An instance where this method is called:
+FUNCTION:   display_company_note_details()
+FILE:       services/company_notes/view_specific_note.py
+LINE:       8

+###### getCompanyNotesByUserID
+Takes (input):
+    user_id
+Functionality (Algorithm):
+-   Runs a SQL query to 'SELECT' all entries in the 'company_notes' table where the foreign key 'user_id' matches the provided 'user_id' (input / argument).
+Each query that meets the requirements for this query is added to a list.
+Returns (output):
+    A list of 'CompanyNotes' objects.

+An instance where this method is called:
+FUNCTION:   display_all_user_notes()
+FILE:       services/display_all_notes.py
+LINE:       10

+###### UpdateCompanyNoteByID
+Takes (input):
+    A dictionary of fields related to a specific company note entry.
+Functionality (Algorithm):
+-   Runs a SQL query to 'UPDATE' a specific entry in the 'company_notes' table where the provided 'company_note_id' matches with the primary key for an existing entry in the table.
+Returns (output):
+    No output is returned

+An instance where this method is called:
+FUNCTION:   post_update_company_form()
+FILE:       services/company_note/update_company_note.py
+LINE:       27

+###### deleteCompanyNoteByID
+Takes (input):
+    company_note_id
+Functionality (Algorithm):
+-   Runs a Try statement, which runs a SQL query to 'DELETE' an entry, from the 'company_notes' table, using the note's company_note_id.
+Returns (output):
+    No output is returned

+An instance where this method is called:
+FUNCTION:   delete_specific_company_note()
+FILE:       services/company_notes/delete_company_note.py
+LINE:       5

+###### deleteCompanyNoteByUserID
+Takes (input):
+    user_id
+Functionality (Algorithm):
+-   Runs a Try statement, which runs a SQL query to 'DELETE' all entries, from the 'company_notes' table, linked to the note's foreign key 'user_id'.
+Returns (output):
+    No output is returned

+An instance where this method is called:
+FUNCTION:   post_delete_user()
+FILE:       services/users/delete_user_account.py
+LINE:       29

+###### deleteCompanyNotesByCompanyID
+Takes (input):
+    company_note_id
+Functionality (Algorithm):
+-   Runs a Try statement, which runs a SQL query to 'DELETE' all entries, from the 'company_notes' table, linked to the note's foreign key 'user_id'.
+Returns (output):
+    No output is returned

+An instance where this method is called:
+FUNCTION:   delete_company_from_db()
+FILE:       services/company/delete_company.py
+LINE:       33